 Real-time or instantaneous information is defined as data required by PJM that determines system security and stability as well as congestion and LMP.
-The minimum data model for real-time data transmission requires
+The minimum data model for real-time data transmission requires:

-- Instantaneous Net ( +/- ) MW for each unit, measured on the low-side of generator step-up transformer - Instantaneous Net ( +/- ) MVAR for each unit, measured on the low-side of generator step-up transformer - Distributed generators modeled at less than 10MW must provide Instantaneous Net (+/-) MW and MVAR at aggregation point (BES injection point) based on an agreed upon algorithm. - Generators that will also participate as PJM demand response resources and that have PJM approved interconnection rights to inject power must provide Instantaneous Net (+/-) MW and MVAR at the point of interconnection and Instantaneous Net (+/-) MW and MVAR, measured on the low-side of generator step-up transformer at a point where it does not include associated load served by the generator.
+- Instantaneous Net (+/-) MW for each unit, measured on the low-side of generator stepup transformer - Instantaneous Net (+/-) MVAR for each unit, measured on the low-side of generator step-up transformer - Distributed generators modeled at less than 10MW must provide Instantaneous Net (+/-) MW and MVAR at aggregation point (BES injection point) based on an agreed upon algorithm.